-Yes, you’ve heard it before – amp integration blah blah, bluetooth audio streaming yada yada...
-Yes, it does all that, but it can also listen to a song of your choosing from Spotify, Apple Music or YouTube and transpose its chords for you to play along with.
+Of course, you have heard it all before with regards amp integration blah blah, Bluetooth audio streaming yada yada...
+And sure, the Spark does all that.
+But the Spark can also analyse a song of your choice from Spotify, Apple Music or YouTube then transpose its chords so you can play along with it.

-Fancy a jam?
-Pick a tempo, play a riff or a chord progression, choose the genre you want and it’ll play you a whole backing track to jam over.
-Surely a cynic would be raising an eyebrow by now?
+Pick a tempo, play a riff or a chord progression, choose the genre you want and it’ll create a backing track for your to jam with.
+Even the most cynical tone hound would have to raise an eyebrow at that.

-The general outer is high quality with a handy leather removable carrying strap.
-There’s seven channels to choose from; including bass and acoustic.
-Then, familiar controls with three-band EQ, gain, master and output.
+The finish is high quality and there is a leather removable carrying strap for porting it about (at 5.2 kg, it is very portable).
+There are channels to choose from – including bass and acoustic.
+The controls are familiar enough, with three-band EQ, gain, master and output.

-The Spark sounds like the little amp that could; and did.
-It is 40 watts with a stereo speaker and makes it count for a lot.
-Yes, you can play at house-friendly volumes or through headphones, but this thing can really sound expansive and loud, combined with modelling that feels like valve response in a practice amp.
+This is the little amp that could, and did, offering 40 watts through a stereo speaker setup, and making its respectable wattage count for a lot.
+Play it at house-friendly volumes or through headphones, but if the mood takes you, this amp can really sound expansive and loud, with modelling tech that offers valve-like dynamics in a digital practice amp format.

-Turn it up when you can.
-Coupling with the Spark app via bluetooth opens up the possibilities.
-For your tones, that equates to 30 different amps, five compressor pedal models, nine overdrives, 10 modulation pedals, six delays and nine reverbs.
+When you couple it with the Spark app, all new possibilities are presented.
+In terms of tone, you have 30 different amps, five compressor pedal models, nine overdrives, 10 modulation pedals, six delays and nine reverbs to play with.

-Make your signal chain and save your choices into one of the seven amp voices across the four preset banks.
-And that’s going to take a while, not because it’s a difficult process but there’s so many great tonal possibilities here to get carried away with.
+You can design your own signal chain then save those choices into one of seven amp voices across the four preset banks.
+It might take a while; not because it’s difficult, but it is easy to get carried away with so many tonal possibilities.

-In addition to control over your tones, the Spark app offers two key features; Smart Jam and Auto Chords.
-In addition to a range of backing tracks that can be streamed from YouTube inside the app, the ‘smart’ part generates a backing track based on what you’re playing, detected by your smartphone or tablet’s mic.
+As well as offering control over your tone, the Spark app offers two key and potentially game-changing features; Smart Jam and Auto Chords.
+You can stream a range of backing tracks from YouTube inside the app, but Smart Jam uses your smartphone or tablet's mic to generate a backing track based on what you’re playing.

 Getting to grips with the BIAS bonanza

-There’s no initial up-selling going on here; with 30 amps included for guitar, bass and acoustic it’s pretty easy to get lost in the Spark’s BIAS engine straight out the box.
-As usual with modelled amps, there’s a familiar array of classic Orange, Marshall, Fender and Mesa/Boogie.
-We found ourselves gravitating to the rock versatility of the Plexiglas and JM45, especially when we were playing with the Smart Chords or improvising.
-High-gainers will find plenty to enjoy here with the Treadplate and 5153 leading the charge.
-But Positive Grid go further with the Tone Cloud community – users can post their tones for download/uploads via the Spark app.
-There are 10,000 so far – plenty to keep you inspired.
+With 30 amps included for guitar, bass and acoustic it’s easy to get lost in the Spark’s BIAS engine.
+Here we have a familiar array of classic Orange, Marshall, Fender and Mesa/Boogie amp types.
+We found ourselves gravitating to the Plexiglas and JM45 models, especially when we were playing with the Smart Jam feature or improvising.
+High-gainer players have a lot to enjoy here with the Treadplate and 5153 amp models.
+The Tone Cloud community is a vibrant resource, too, with users posting their tones for download/uploads via the Spark app.
+There are well over 10,000 so far, more than enough to keep you inspired.

-April will bring more genres in addition to the existing pop and rock genre choices for it so far.
-While it’s nice to have, we think Auto Chords is a much bigger deal here; it listens to a song you choose within the app and if it doesn’t have the chords for it transcribed in its database, it evaluates the song and transposes the chords in minutes for you to play along.
+Smart Jam is great but we see Auto Chords as a much bigger deal.
+This listens to a song of your choosing within the app, and if it doesn’t already have the chords for it on its database, it will analyse the song and transpose the chords for you to play along.

 The Spark is available direct from Positive Grid.